Asif-newaz/my-essentials/essential-links.md

 ### Emmet Cheat Sheet
 Emmet is an essential tool for writing HTML.
 This is a very handy cheat sheet to get started.
 [Link;](https://docs.emmet.io/cheat-sheet/)

+### The browser for developers
+This site for viewing the output of different screens.
+So stop wasting time and speed up your development workflow.
+[Link;](https://sizzy.co/)
 ||---$$$---$$$---$$$---||